What is a bottleneck in business?

 A business process is made up of workflows that are owned and handled by various individuals.
 So if one person falls behind or is keeping a task from moving forward, then that can impact deadlines and tasks owned by others.
 And if deadlines are being missed, then the output of a process will also be affected.

 In addition to stalling work, bottlenecks create opportunities for additional workflow breakdowns, especially within complex, interconnected business processes.
 Think finance, HR, IT, or customer success — all departments that require the many moving parts of interrelated processes to flow seamlessly.

-How to find a bottleneck in your process
+How to find a bottleneck in your business process

 A process is only as efficient as its most vulnerable point.
-The best way to resolve process bottlenecks is learning how to spot them before workflows become congested.
+The best way to resolve process bottlenecks is to learn how to spot them before workflows become congested.

 Spotting a process bottleneck takes time and attention, but learning how to do so can keep small pains from growing into bigger problems.
 Here are two tips for spotting a bottleneck:

 The truth is always within the numbers.
-Start by looking at the data related to your process to assess what’s causing bottlenecks.
-Are tasks usually stalled at a certain point?
+Start by looking at the data related to your process to assess what’s causing bottlenecks, and ask: Are tasks usually stalled at a certain point?
 Is there a trend related to delays that link back to a particular person or owner?
 Trends, themes, and patterns is what you should be looking for as you analyze your process data.